shaliulab/idtrackerai/README.md

 ### Installation

-In the terminal, create a folder named idtrackerai in your Home directory by typing
+Using the terminal create a folder named idtrackerai in your Home directory by typing

     mkdir idtrackerai